lankydan/lankydanblog-jamstack/content/blog/2019/kotlin-primitive-and-object-arrays/index.md

 These classes can also be interchanged between Kotlin and Java without any extra effort.

-As a final piece of evidence showing you the differences between primitive and wrapped arrays in Kotlin, I want to show you some Kotlin code that is converted to its Java counterpart:
+As a final piece of evidence showing you the differences between primitive and wrapped/object arrays in Kotlin, I want to show you some Kotlin code that is converted to its Java counterpart:

 ```kotlin
 @file:JvmName("PrimitiveArrays")